MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 - To learn how to connect the two networks, see [Virtual network peering](/azure/virtual-network/virtual-network-peering-overview).

-## Create and connect to an Azure Kubernetes Service cluster
+## Create and connect to Azure Kubernetes Service cluster

-If you haven't already done so, create and connect to your AKS instance.
+If you haven't already done so, create and connect to your Azure Kubernetes Service instance.

 For instructions for creating an AKS instance, see [Deploy an Azure Kubernetes Service (AKS) cluster](/azure/aks/learn/quick-kubernetes-deploy-portal).